SkafteNicki/dtu_mlops/s7_scalable_applications/M24_inference.md

    pip install datasets
    ```

-   which we are going to download the cifar10 dataset and a teacher model
+   which we are going to download the cifar10 dataset and a teacher model.

 2. Next download the cifar10 dataset